pts/minilibc686/README.md

   most unnecessary stuff from the final executable.
 In addition to these compilers, it can use the bundled TinyCC compiler (`tools/pts-tcc`) (use the `--tcc` flag).

+* libc/dietlibc-0.34.sfx.7z: Self-extracting archive containing diet libc 0.34 (released on 2018-09-24) (.h and .a files) targeting Linux i386, compiled for `-march=i386` and `-march=i686`.
+Use it with `./minicc --diet`. diet libc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger).

+* libc/uclibc-0.9.30.1.sfx.7z: Self-extracting archive containing uClibc
+  0.9.30.1 (released on 2009-03-02) (.h and .a files) targeting Linux i386, compiled for `-march=i686`.
+Use it with `./minicc --uclibc`. uClibc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger, even larger than diet libc).

 * tools/nasm-0.98.39: NASM (Netwide Assembler) executables to build .o files from the .nasm files.
 It is invoked by build.sh.